Saturday, June 5, 2021

 exclusively by the conductors of the Portland-Lewiston

 Interurban.
-Prior to entering or leaving the right-of-way
+Before entering or leaving the right-of-way

 each PLI vehicle had to stop and the conductor had to